APSL/redux-i18n/README.md

 setTranslations({'Hello': 'Hallo'}, {language: 'de'})
 ```

+## InitialState

+Sometimes language is set initially by the redux store creation, or in an isomorphic way.
+In this case, you can set the `initialized` prop to stop the `I18n` provider from dispatching an action.

 ## HOC

 If you want to isolate the use of context from your components, you can import the Localize Hoc to provide the translate function as a prop to your component.
 For example: